hellstorm-software/Kult-Rising/readme.md

 - adjusted most textures to be world aligned
 - updated Ashlands tower
 - added VPO-215
+- *fixed an issue causing 366 TKM ammunition to not work

 Known Issues:
-- *.366TKM ammunition does not work*

 ----------------------------------------------------------